Find out what you like doing best and get someone to pay you for doing it, Katherine Whitehorn.

 If you don’t get the job, don’t worry at all, but evaluate your performance after the interview, identify your strengths and weaknesses, and focus on what you need to improve for future interviews.

 How do you handle rude questions?
-1. Do not panic, don’t get upset, be rude or yell.
+1. Do not panic, do not get upset, be rude or yell.
 2. Relax, keep your cool!
 Always be respectful, show good manners, appropriate language and smile.
-3. Rude questions don’t have to be answered: “I don’t think that question is relevant to the job, do you?”
+3. Rude questions don’t have to be answered: “I don’t think that question is relevant to the job/appropriate, do you?”